Akhanda 2: Thaandavam

-Akhanda 2: Thaandavam is an upcoming Indian Telugu-language fantasy action drama film directed by Boyapati Sreenu and produced by Ram Achanta, Gopi Achanta, and Ishan Saksena, under 14 Reels Plus and IVY Entertainment, respectively.
-The film stars Nandamuri Balakrishna, Samyuktha Menon, Aadhi Pinisetty and others.
-It is a sequel to the 2021 blockbuster Akhanda.
+Akhanda 2: Thaandavam is a 2025 Indian Telugu-language fantasy action drama film written and directed by Boyapati Sreenu.
+The film stars Nandamuri Balakrishna in dual role, alongside Aadhi Pinisetty, Samyuktha, and Harshaali Malhotra.
+It is a sequel to the 2021 film Akhanda.

-The film’s music is composed by Thaman S, with cinematography handled by C Ramprasad.
-Akhanda 2 is scheduled to be released on 5 December 2025 in 3D formats.
+The film has music composed by Thaman S, cinematography handled by C Ramprasad and editing by Tammiraju.
+It was released theatrically on 12 December 2025.
+It generally received mixed to negative reviews and became a box-office bomb.